Monday, April 1, 2024

 “You’re damned.”

-“You only believe in Jesus, so he can cure your baldness.”
+“You only believe in Jesus and pray that He will cure your baldness.”
 I threw the wig in his face and exited from the office.

 I walked back to the Olds defiant in my lack of belief, until spotting my mother in the car.
-She was praying for my soul and my father was staring into the distance, but I didn’t care about the Holy Trinity, heaven, purgatory, hell, The Holy Eucharist, the infallibility of the Pope, or the Blessed Virgin.
+She was praying for my soul and my father stared into the snow distance, but I rejected the Holy Trinity, heaven, purgatory, hell, The Holy Eucharist, the infallibility of the Pope, the Blessed Virgin, and all the teaching of the Holu roman Church.

 My birth had taken twenty-two hours.
 My mother had gone down to the Valley of Death to bring me life and I wished that I was still a six year-old boy in a white communion suit.
 Chaney had worn a similar suit for our Holy Communion.
 We fought over something that spring day.
 My mother had ordered me to say that I was sorry.
 He was my best friend.